1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 1972 Nickel

-The word “MONTICELLO” appears below the building image.
-The motto “E PLURIBUS UNUM” (meaning “Out of many, one”) is displayed above.
-The denomination “FIVE CENTS” and the legend “UNITED STATES OF AMERICA” are featured around the bottom in larger letters.
+The word “MONTICELLO” appears below the building.
+The motto “E PLURIBUS UNUM” (meaning “Out of many, one”) is displayed above, and “FIVE CENTS” along with “UNITED STATES OF AMERICA” appear around the bottom.

 Other Features of the 1972 Nickel

-Designer Information: The Jefferson nickel was designed by Felix Schlag, whose artwork was selected in a Mint-sponsored contest in 1938, winning him a $1,000 award.
+Designer Information: The Jefferson nickel was designed by Felix Schlag, whose artwork was selected in a Mint-sponsored competition in 1938 from 390 entries, earning him a $1,000 prize.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)